veltzer/riddles-book/README.md

 If you want to compile this package then:
 * install all required packages.
-        Ubuntu users you are in luck: just run 'scripts/ubuntu_install.sh'...
+        Ubuntu users you are in luck: just run "scripts/ubuntu_install.sh"...
 * make
-All the output is in the 'out' folder.
+All the output is in the "out" folder.

-	Mark Veltzer <mark.veltzer@gmail.com>, 2011-2020
+	Mark Veltzer <mark.veltzer@gmail.com>, 2011-2021